How these Books helped me quit my job and start a Small Business

 Please you may follow us and share:

-87 thoughts on “How these Books helped me quit my job and start a Small Business”
+87 responses to “How these Books helped me quit my job and start a Small Business”

 1. Hey, big kudos for sharing book recommendations that actually give us the lowdown on success!
 I’m all about that authentic wisdom, not here for the flash-in-the-pan “gurus,” you know? 😄